Tamiami Trail (US-41) about halfway between Naples and Miami there was a

 If you drive this stretch in a conventional car, the going has to be slow because of the wet spots, rough spots and potholes.

-They say in the old days it would take 3 hours to drive those 25 miles.
-I drove it recently in a Toyota Corolla in 1 hour and 20 minutes.
-I was lucky I didn't get stuck.
+They say in the old days it would take 3 hours to drive those 27 miles.
+I drove it recently in a Honda HRV in about an hour.
+Part of going slow was that I wanted to see the natural scenery.

-It's better to come onto the road from the eastern end near the Miccosukee Indian headquarters and give your car or truck a break on the nice paved road.
+Another way to see Big Cypress Loop Road is to enter the road from the eastern end near the Miccosukee headquarters and give your car or truck or bike a break on the nice paved road.

 I like to play the country favorite Orange Blossom Special as I go through this lonely country.
 This is in honor of the late Ervin Rouse, who lived on the Loop Road some years ago.